railsbridge-boston/cookbook/README.md

 and display it.
 For now, hide that section temporarily by setting the `HIDE_REGISTRATION` variable to `true`.

+## 3 months before (Organizer)

+Set up a coordination meeting for everyone who's interested in coordinating for the next workshop.

 ## 8 weeks before (Sponsorship Coordinator)

 Start emailing potential sponsors.
 There's more in the [sponsorship